AbiJays/Static-and-Dynamic-PDA-Tests/part_1_docs/testing_task_1.md

     total += card.value
     return "You have a total of" + total
     # identation of return statement is incorrect.
 Needs to be at the same level as "for" in order to get total, otherwise it will iterate evey loop.
+    # This return function will not work as it is a partial formatted string written badly
 ```